 Utilization of Bio-Compatible Materials

-We are committed to using the materials that are the most compatible with your specific physiology.
-In order to determine bio-compatibility, special tests can be completed on an individual basis as needed.
+To those with chemical and other sensitivity we are committed to using the materials that are the most compatible with your specific physiology.
+In order to determine bio-compatibility, special tests can be ordered on an individual basis as needed.
 In addition, we aim to be sensitive to those with “recovery” (chemical dependency) or chemical sensitivity issues.